xvzc/SpoofDPI/README.md

 USAGE:
   spoofdpi [global options]
 GLOBAL OPTIONS:
-  --allow string
-        perform DPI circumvention only on domains matching this regex pattern;
-        can be given multiple times. these values have have higher priority than the values given with '--ignore' flag --cache-shards int
+  --cache-shards int
-        number of shards to use for ttlcache; it is recommended to set this to be at least the number of CPU cores for optimal performance (default: 32, max: 255) --clean bool
+        number of shards to use for ttlcache. it is recommended to set this to be at least the number of CPU cores for optimal performance (default: 32, max: 255) --clean bool
         if set, all configuration files will be ignored